Let's Talk

 👉 Multi-agent Systems

-A multi-agent system consists of multiple autonomous agents that interact independently or collaboratively to achieve individual or shared goals.
-This approach is suitable to solve complex issues in real-world situations.
+A multi-agent system has multiple autonomous agents that interact independently or together to achieve individual or shared goals to solve complex issues in real-world situations.

 Ideal for complex tasks where higher-level agents prioritize extensive goals while lower-level agents perform more specific jobs.